lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 This doesn't look great.
 The nesting is terrible, the Failure and Success conditions are separated around the conditional.
 In this case, there are only three values, a Model with more properties would make the nesting significantly worse.
 In Objective-C this can be better tackled by returning early on failure, however this would require lots of force unwrapping[^nested-branching].
 Conditional Statements are required as Failure when one of the values is missing is a requirement of our Model and is guaranteed to exist in the XML.

 Despite these problems, there are some patterns are emerging.
 Firstly, it looks like extracting the Text from a Child is a common enough task that can be converted to a function in its own right.
-Obtaining a Child's Child's looks like an interesting area for some more meaningul functions.
+Obtaining a Child's Child's looks like an interesting area for some more meaningful functions.
 Optional Chaining is being used to avoid further conditionals.

 Most importantly is that the nesting is an Imperative way of implementing that the successful condition for this function is dependent on the availability of three values in the XML.
-Moving our understanding of the pattern from an Imperative model to a Declaritive model will be crucial to building a better way of constructing a ```decode``` function.
+Moving our understanding of the pattern from an Imperative model to a Declarative model will be crucial to building a better way of constructing a ```decode``` function.

 ### Next Time...